Soumya44/Infocity-Neighborhood-Map/README.md

 4. Press `CTRL + C` to stop the Server.

 ### Offline First
-- The service worker is only enabled in the production environment.
-It's recommended that you do not enable an offline-first service worker in a development environment.
+- The service worker is enabled in this project.

 ## Technology
 - ReactJs